-where $\tau$ and $\rho$ are some functions, $\mathbf{X}$ describes the situation prior to the moment when the effect comes into force, $T$ stands for the cause---called \emph{treatment} here on account of problems of cause and effect typically encountered in applied research---and $R$ stands for the joint result of, or the \emph{response} to, $\mathbf{X}$ and $T$.\footnote{In a general discussion $\mathbf{X}$, $T$ and $R$ may be thought of as arbitrary sets of numerical, textual and pictorial elements, but later on we shall think of them mainly as vectors of real numbers or functions.
-The range of $\tau$ need not be one-dimensional, so the second equation may be a system of equations relating $T$ and the components of $\mathbf{X}$.} Although the second equation may define $T$ implicitly as a function of $\mathbf{X}$---and the components of the latter implicitly as functions of its other components and of $T$---it really is a \emph{constraint} representing the interaction between $T$ and $\mathbf{X}$ prior to the moment when the effect comes into force.
-Thus, for a given $\mathbf{X}$ there may be a single value of $T$ satisfying $\tau(\mathbf{X},T)=0$, but there may be none, and often there will be several---for if $T$ were uniquely determined by $\mathbf{X}$ then the response would be a function of the situation alone and there would be no treatment to talk of, a possibility that we exclude.
-On the other hand, except in artificial cases neither $\mathbf{X}$ nor $T$ will be functions of $R$; and even if $(\mathbf{X},T)$ can be written as a function of $R$ there should be no reason for one to interpret (\ref{CausalModelI}) as saying that the response causes the situation or the treatment.\footnote{For instance, if $\rho(\mathbf{X},T)=(\mathbf{X}-1)(T-1)+\mathbf{X}(\mathbf{X}-1)/2+T(T+1)/2$ then $\rho$ is one-to-one in $\mathbb{N}\times \mathbb{N}$ and maps this set onto $\mathbb{N}$, so one might very well consider that $R$ causes $(\mathbf{X},T)$ rather than that $\mathbf{X}$ and $T$ cause $R$; but of course that would require us to interpret $\mathbf{X}$, $T$ and $R$ and their relation with ``the moment when the effect comes into force'' in a different way.
+Although the second equation may define $ t$ implicitly as a function of $\mathbf{x}$---and the components of the latter implicitly as functions of its other components and of $ t$---it really is a \emph{constraint} representing the interaction between $ t$ and $\mathbf{x}$ prior to the moment when the effect comes into force.
+Thus, for a given $\mathbf{x}$ there may be a single $ t$ satisfying $\tau(\mathbf{x}, t)=0$, there may be none, but at least for one $\mathbf{x}$ there must be $t_1\neq t_2$ such that $\tau(\mathbf{x}, t_1)=\tau(\mathbf{x}, t_2)=0$---for if $ t$ were uniquely determined by $\mathbf{x}$ then the response would be a function of the situation alone and there would be no treatment to talk of, a possibility that we exclude.
+On the other hand, except in artificial cases neither $\mathbf{x}$ nor $ t$ will be functions of $r$; and even if $(\mathbf{x}, t)$ can be written as a function of $r$ there should be no reason for one to interpret (\ref{EquationDeterministicModel}) as saying that the response causes the situation or the treatment.\footnote{For instance, if $\rho(\mathbf{x}, t)=(\mathbf{x}-1)(t-1)+\mathbf{x}(\mathbf{x}-1)/2+t(t+1)/2$ then $\rho$ is one-to-one in $\mathbb{N}\times \mathbb{N}$ and maps this set onto $\mathbb{N}$, so one might very well consider that $r$ causes $(\mathbf{x}, t)$ rather than that $\mathbf{x}$ and $ t$ cause $r$; but of course that would require us to interpret $\mathbf{x}$, $ t$ and $r$ and their relation with ``the moment when the effect comes into force'' in a different way.
 The possibility of one confusing cause and effect in our two equations, having read the definitions that presuppose them, is as `problematic' as the possibility of one concluding that the motion of a marble rolling down an inclined plane is the cause of gravity or of the inclination of the plane.}